 “There shall be no buts about it!
 Fix the problem!”

 Bernard departed and conferred with the other servants.
-This time they placed two descaling tablets in the water and ran the solution through the coffee maker.
+On the second attempt, they placed two descaling tablets in the water.
 The result was the same: the descaling symbol still remained.
 A great fear befell the servants for the situation appeared hopeless.
 The following day, Bernard was again summoned by the king.

 “How fare thee?” asked the king.